The University of Edinburgh celebrated Saint Andrew’s day by holding their annual traditional music concert at St Cecilia’s […]

 “We have a female prime minister here in the UK.
 I actually really like her and think she’s wonderful.
 I think it’s the best thing that’s happened to us in a long time.
 She’s a very intelligent woman but I don’t see much to fear.
 I will say it is great to have a woman in charge of the country.
 She’s very sensible and I think that’s a good thing at this point in time.”

 With its immediate chart success, use of artistic music videos, and a recent single cover already making BBC Radio 1’s Live Lounge, The Weeknd’s latest album Starboy seems to have made a huge impression on the music industry.

-Father John Misty released a new song this morning via […]
+Photograph taken by Bruce (Flickr) By Nadine Schwizer Father John Misty released a new song this morning via […]

 By Pau Llosa and Nadine Schwizer The Beach Boys have been announced as the closing act […]

-The Australian music sensation is back, and just in time to spread more holiday cheer.
-However, this friendly neighbour isn’t singing the traditional carols.
-Ms Minogue debuted her brand new track ‘At Christmas’ on BBC Radio 2 this morning.
+by Stuart Mackenzie The Australian music sensation is back, and just in time to spread more holiday cheer. […]

 That’s not to say Bobby Gillespie and Co. have ever been content just to keep things the way they are.
 Over the course of 11 albums and almost three decades, the Glaswegian band has been defined by a willingness to reach out and experiment with new and exciting sounds.
 Even so, it’s just nice to think that Primal Scream will always be Primal Scream, regardless of what new or exciting sounds they choose to explore.